-The table below sets out certain page references containing the information incorporated by reference from the Annual Report on Form 18-K for the Republic (for the purposes of this section, the "Issuer"), for the fiscal year ended December 31, 2017 filed with the SEC on September 26, 2018, which contains the economic, financial and statistical information for fiscal years ended December 31, 2017, December 31, 2016, December 31, 2015, December 31, 2014 and December 31, 2013:
+The table below sets out certain page references containing the information incorporated by reference from the Annual Report on Form 18-K for the Republic (for the purposes of this section, the "Issuer"), for the fiscal year ended December 31, 2017 filed with the SEC on September 26, 2018, as amended from time to time, which contains the economic, financial and statistical information for fiscal years ended December 31, 2017, December 31, 2016, December 31, 2015, December 31, 2014 and December 31, 2013:

-EC No. 809/2004 Item Annual Report on Form 18-K for 2017 The Issuer's position within the governmental framework "Description of the Republic - Government Organization and Political Background" on pages 17 to 20 of Exhibit D Geographic location and legal form of the Issuer "Description of the Republic - Location, Area and Topography" on pages 16 to 17 of Exhibit D Structure of the Issuer's economy "Economy" on pages 50 to 75 of Exhibit D Gross domestic product "Economy - Gross Domestic Product" on pages 51 to 52 of Exhibit D Turkey's political system and government "Description of the Republic - Government Organization and Political Background" on pages 17 to 20 of Exhibit D Legal and arbitration proceedings "Financial System - Litigation" on page 104 of Exhibit D Tax and budgetary systems of the Issuer "Public Finance - Taxation" on pages 116 to 123 of Exhibit D and "Public Finance - Central Government Budget" on pages 114 to 116 of Exhibit D Gross public debt of the Issuer "Debt" on pages 134 to 162 of Exhibit D Foreign trade and balance of payments "Foreign Trade and Balance of Payments" on pages 76 to 93 of Exhibit D Foreign exchange reserves "Foreign Trade and Balance of Payments - International Reserves" on pages 92 to 93 of Exhibit D Income and expenditure figures Public finance "Public Finance - Central Government Budget" on pages 114 to 116 of Exhibit D "Public Finance" on pages 112 to 133 of Exhibit D
+EC No. 809/2004 Item Annual Report on Form 18-K for 2017 The Issuer's position within the "Description of the Republic - Government Organization and Political Background" on pages 17 to 20 of governmental framework Exhibit D Geographic location and legal form of the "Description of the Republic - Location, Area and Topography" on pages 16 to 17 of Exhibit D Issuer Structure of the Issuer's economy "Economy" on pages 50 to 75 of Exhibit D Gross domestic product "Economy - Gross Domestic Product" on pages 51 to 52 of Exhibit D Turkey's political system and government "Description of the Republic - Government Organization and Political Background" on pages 17 to 20 of Exhibit D Tax and budgetary systems of the Issuer "Public Finance - Taxation" on pages 116 to 123 of Exhibit D and "Public Finance - Central Government Budget" on pages 114 to 116 of Exhibit D Gross public debt of the Issuer "Debt" on pages 134 to 162 of Exhibit D Foreign trade and balance of payments "Foreign Trade and Balance of Payments" on pages 76 to 93 of Exhibit D Foreign exchange reserves "Foreign Trade and Balance of Payments - International Reserves" on pages 92 to 93 of Exhibit D Income and expenditure figures "Public Finance - Central Government Budget" on pages 114 to 116 of Exhibit D

-The information included in the 'Recent Developments and Overview' section of this Prospectus Supplement supplements the information contained in the Republic's Annual Report for 2017 on Form 18-K filed with the SEC on September 26, 2018.
-To the extent that the information in the 'Recent Developments and Overview' section is inconsistent with the information contained in the Annual Report for 2017, as amended, the information in the 'Recent Developments and Overview' section supersedes and replaces such information.
+The information included in the 'Recent Developments and Summary' section of this Prospectus Supplement supplements the information contained in the Republic's Annual Report for 2017 on Form 18-K filed with the SEC on September 26, 2018 as amended from time to time.
+To the extent that the information in the 'Recent Developments and Summary' section is inconsistent with the information contained in the Annual Report for 2017, as amended the information in the 'Recent Developments and Summary' section supersedes and replaces such information.